 Product display order is often an afterthought for online retailers, but it’s a crucial aspect of any ecommerce merchandising strategy.
 So much so, that we’ve created an ebook dedicated to that topic alone.
 Download our Guide to High-Converting Product Displays for four tactics to optimize your category and results pages today.

 Don’t neglect your checkout

 You’ve chosen your products, made your way to the checkout, and you’re waiting to pay.
 In-store, you’re probably casting your eye over those add-on purchases displayed by the cashier.
 How many times have you been reminded of something you had been meaning to add to your cart in that queue (or added something you didn’t really need just because it caught your attention)?

 Online checkout is no different.
 What’s more, you have the ability to make more personalized suggestions and recommendations in an ecommerce store.
 Do you have the right charger for that gadget you’re buying?
 The tools you’ll need to assemble that bookshelf?
 The earrings to match that necklace?
 Just make sure your online recommendations are as natural and unobtrusive as they are in-store.

-Register for our online merchandising webinar!
+Download the online merchandising webinar!